-The prognosis is not any different in the Malawi context.
-Most informants argued that the sense of ownership of the CAADP process exists to the extent that "CAADP processes are described as country led and build on existing policy processes"27.
+The prognosis is not any different in Malawi.
+Most informants argued that the sense of ownership of the CAADP process exists to the extent that 'CAADP processes are described as country led and build on existing policy processes'.
 The practice is entirely different.
-It is difficult to sustain the discourse of ownership because "while the compact speaks of the CAADP process as being country led and owned the practice is different because of serious capacity problems on the part of the government"28.
-This was in particular reference to the stocktaking as well as modeling of the growth options.
-The argument is that it is difficult to talk of ownership when these critical exercises are not localized.
-According to Zimmerman, et al., (2009), these exercises are often conducted without the involvement of local researchers or much interaction with the national stakeholders.
+It is difficult to sustain the discourse of ownership because 'while the compact speaks of the CAADP process as being country led and owned the practice is different because of serious capacity problems on the part of the government.
+This was in particular reference to the stocktaking as well as modelling of the growth options.
+The argument is that it is difficult to talk of ownership when these critical exercises are not localised.
+According to Zimmerman et al. (2009), these exercises are often conducted without the involvement of local researchers or much interaction with the national stakeholders.